WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

         ** end
         ```

-        By simply removing ==DefaultVolume== from ==xConfiguration Audio== {--DefaultVolume--}, we get all of the Configurations listed under the Audio Node of the Codec
+        By simply removing <hl_7>`DefaultVolume`</hl_7> from <hl_1>xConfiguration Audio</hl_1>, we get all of the Configurations listed under the Audio Node of the Codec

+    <roomosdoc>xConfiguration Audio</roomosdoc>

 ??? lesson "Lesson: Subscribing to an xConfiguration  ~({{config.cProps.rxp.sectionIds.ssh}}.4.4)~"

-    ???+ curious ":thinking: What do we mean by Subscribe?"
+    ??? curious ":thinking: What do we mean by Subscribe?"

-        A subscription, or feedback registration, is a means to monitor changes to any xConfiguration, xStatus or xEvent
+        A <hl_6>subscription</hl_6>, also called a <hl_4>feedback registration</hl_4> in an SSH terminal session, is a way to monitor changes to any xConfigurations, xStatuses, or xEvents using xAPI.

-        This allows you to monitor those changes as they occur and, more importantly, react to those changes and automate a process without needing to constantly get that value
+        - This lets you automatically watch for changes as they happen, and react to them—for example, to automate a process—without needing to keep checking the value yourself.

+        - When you start a subscription, you won’t see any results right away.
+You’ll only see something printed to the console *after* a change happens in that xAPI branch.

+        - If you need to know the current value as soon as your script starts, you should perform a Get request against the same branch to retrieve it, then subscribe to monitor for any future changes.

     - **xAPI:** xConfiguration Audio DefaultVolume